 The Coffee Lab was founded by Dhan Tamang, one of the nicest baristas in the UK.
 He’s also one of the most modest, despite being the reigning,

-four-time five-time UK latte art champion and also finishing fourth in the world this year!
+four-time five-time six-time UK latte art champion and also finishing fourth in the world this year!
 Sometimes I think that he only wants to make coffee and show people how to pour great latte art (bless him, he even tried to teach me once!).
 I first came across Dhan at the 2013 London Coffee Festival, when he won his first UK Latte Art Championship.
 Since then I’ve run into him at most of the major coffee festivals, including at the 2015 London Coffee Festival, the famous occasion where he tried to teach me latte art!

 Anyway, back to the Coffee Lab.
 Dhan wasn’t there when I visited, since he was down in Chichester at the new branch which had opened at the start of the month.
 In many ways this was good since I was able to sneak in unrecognised and put the staff through their paces.
 Unlike the Coffee Lab’s second Winchester branch, this is a pretty small spot on a quiet street near the Cathedral, although there are a couple of tables outside on the pavement, which would have been lovely had it not been pouring with rain.